-The Fund may invest up to 100% of its assets in Schroder funds.
-The Fund may also invest in warrants and money market instruments, and hold cash.

-The Fund may use derivatives with the aim of achieving investment gains, reducing risk or managing the Fund more efficiently (for more information please refer to section 10 of Appendix III of the Prospectus).
+The Fund may also invest directly or indirectly in other securities (including in other asset classes), countries, regions, industries or currencies, collective investment schemes (including Schroder funds), warrants and money market instruments, and hold cash.
+The Fund may use derivatives with the aim of reducing risk or managing the Fund more efficiently (for more information please refer to Appendix III.
+Section 9: Derivatives and Forwards of the Prospectus).